bfagiolo/NLP-Calendar-App/README.md

 # NLP-Calendar-App

-A smart calendar app that uses NLP to organize your schedule effortlessly.
-Just type in event details, and it adds them to your calendar automatically.
-It also tracks your activities and generates charts for insights.
-Powered by a Python backend via Heroku, SmartCal makes event management smarter and easier.
+An intelligent calendar app powered by NLP, designed to organize your schedule seamlessly.
+Input event details as text, and SmartCal automatically adds them to your calendar.
+It also generates insightful charts to track and analyze your activity patterns.
+With a robust Python NLP backend hosted on Heroku, SmartCal simplifies event management and helps you stay on top of your day.